skip to content

 Key publications:

-1. Yu X, Chen X, Amrute-Nayak M, Allgeyer E, Zhao A, Chenoweth H, Clement M, Harrision J, Doreth C, Sirinakis G, Krieg T, Zhou h, Huang H, Tokuraku K, St Johnston D, Mallat Z, Li X* (2021).
+3. Yu X, Chen X, Amrute-Nayak M, Allgeyer E, Zhao A, Chenoweth H, Clement M, Harrision J, Doreth C, Sirinakis G, Krieg T, Zhou H, Huang H, Tokuraku K, St Johnston D, Mallat Z, Li X* (2021).
 MARK4 controls ischaemic heart failure through microtubule detyrosination.
-Nature.
-594, 560-565. *Corresponding author.
+Nature 594, 560-565. *Corresponding author.
+Altmetric impact is 855.
+This article is in the 99th percentile (ranked 662nd) of the 345,376 tracked articles of a similar age in all journals and the 92nd percentile (ranked 68th) of the 893 tracked articles of a similar age in Nature.
+This work is one of BHF research highlights of 2021.

-3. Clement M, Chen X, Chenoweth HL, Teng Z, Thome S, Newland SA, Harrison J, Yu X, Finigan AJ, Mallat Z, Li X*.
-MARK4 (Microtubule Affinity-Regulating Kinase 4)-Dependent Inflammasome Activation Promotes Atherosclerosis-Brief Report.
+5. Clement M, Chen X, Chenoweth HL, Teng Z, Thome S, Newland SA, Harrison J, Yu X, Finigan AJ, Mallat Z, Li X* (2019).
+MARK4 (Microtubule Affinity-Regulating Kinase 4)-Dependent Inflammasome Activation Promotes Atherosclerosis.
 Arterioscler Thromb Vasc Biol.
-2019 Aug;39(8):1645-1651. * Corresponding author.
+39(8):1645-1651. *Corresponding author.
 Covered by the ATVB Journal front editorial “Enigma of inflammasome activation by kinases”.

-5. Li X *, Thome S, Ma XD, Amrute-Nayak M, Finigan A, Kitt L, Masters L, James, JR, Shi YG, Meng GY, Mallat Z (2017).
+7. Li X*, Thome S, Ma XD, Amrute-Nayak M, Finigan A, Kitt L, Masters L, James, JR, Shi YG, Meng GY, Mallat Z (2017).
 MARK4 regulates NLRP3 positioning and inflammasome activation through a microtubule-dependent mechanism.
-Nature Commun.
+Nature Communications.
 28;8:15986. *Corresponding author.

-9. Sanghavi P, Laxani S, Li X, Bullock S, Gonsalvez G. Dynein associates with oskar mRNPs and is requied for their efficient net plus-end localization in Drosophila oocytes (2013).
+11. Sanghavi P, Laxani S, Li X, Bullock S, Gonsalvez G. Dynein associates with oskar mRNPs and is requied for their efficient net plus-end localization in Drosophila oocytes (2013).
 PloS One.
-8(11):e80605.
+8(11): e80605.

-15. Wang Q, Bai Z, Li X, Hou L, Zhang B (2004) The evidences of human Orphan Receptor COUP-TFII inhibiting telomerase activity through decreasing hTERT transcription.
+17. Wang Q, Bai Z, Li X, Hou L, Zhang B (2004) The evidence of human Orphan Receptor COUP-TFII inhibiting telomerase activity through decreasing hTERT transcription.
 Cancer Lett.
 214:81-90.

 Affiliations